When can the landlord raise my rent?

 - your rent seems unfair because your apartment is unsafe, has unhealthy conditions, or violates the housing code;

-- you complained about the conditions in your apartment and the landlord raised the rent in response; or
+- you complained about the conditions in your apartment and the landlord raised the rent in response to your complaint; or

 - your landlord wants you to pay for utilities that used to be included in your rent.

 To file a claim with the Fair Rent Commission about a rent increase, you must have lived in your apartment for at least 3 months.
-You do not need a lawyer or a written lease.
+You do not need a lawyer or a written lease to file a complaint.